corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 For each material management task, the data source for getting the unsigned data and persisting signed data must be defined.
-One data source could be potentially used across multiple material management tasks, hence they are configured as a map of human-readable aliases (referenced by the material management task configuration) to ENM service locations.
+One data source could be potentially used across multiple material management tasks, hence they are configured as a map of human-readable aliases (referenced by the material management task configuration) to CENM service locations.

 {{< note >}}
 Communication with the configured SMR Service location can be configured to use SSL for a secure, encrypted connection.
 This is strongly recommended for production deployments.
-See [Configuring the ENM services to use SSL](enm-with-ssl.md) for more information.
+See [Configuring the CENM services to use SSL](enm-with-ssl.md) for more information.

 {{< /note >}}